Skip to Content

 Leaving

 You’ll be accosted with offers for other tours (Xcaret, Tulum, etc.).
-You may even be offered special souvenir photos.
+You may even be offered special souvenir photos, t-shirts and even turtle shells (which are actually plastic, thankfully!).
 We recommend avoiding these often-overpriced offers.

 To leave by rental car, reclaim your vehicle and head back out to the highway.
 Turn right for Playa del Carmen or Cancun.
 Cross over the highway make a left for Tulum.

 To leave by colectivo, walk back up the road (it’s a gentle uphill) and flag any colectivo heading your direction.
-The return price is the same as what you paid to get to Akumal.
+The return price is the same as what you paid to get here.

 Two green sea turtles on the ocean floor